 HomVEE generally will not retroactively apply the new standards to previously reviewed research about evidence-based models unless it is single-case design research about a model HomVEE selects for review.
-For example, manuscripts that have ineligible findings of findings moved to other outcome domains based on retroactive application of clarified terminology and procedures will not be reviewed again with HomVEE Version 2 standards.
+For example, manuscripts that have ineligible findings or findings moved to other outcome domains based on retroactive application of clarified terminology and procedures will not be reviewed again with HomVEE Version 2 standards.
+Beginning with the 2021 annual review, if a model is not yet evidence based but has been reviewed by HomVEE, the new standards will be retroactively applied to previously reviewed research when the model is reviewed again.